-Most homemade DIY PCB Prototypes may not withstand peak currents; at least not for a long time.
-This is because all through their making process, the greatest factor of consideration is basic functionality for a proof of concept.
+How To Make The PCB Trace Support Peak Current?
+Most homemade DIY PCB Prototypes may not withstand peak currents, at least not for a long time.
+This is because all through their making process, the greatest consideration is basic functionality for a proof of concept.

-A professional PCB design should not only be able to cope with peak currents but also other currents anticipated in the circuit.
-These includes Overcurrent, Short-circuit and Peak currents.
-When the circuit experiences some Overcurrent, the circuit traces should be able to let the Overcurrent Protection circuit to shut down without the traces blowing up.
+A professional PCB design should be 5rable to cope with peak currents and other currents anticipated in the circuit.
+These include Overcurrent, Short-circuit, and Peak currents.
+When the circuit experiences some Overcurrent, the circuit traces should let the Overcurrent Protection circuit shut down without the traces blowing up.
 A professional PCB Circuit should also be able to handle a short circuit.
 This makes it possible to repair or recover the PCB from the damage since only such components as fuse will get damaged.

-When designing a professional PCB prototype, it is advisable to always use the PCB trace calculator and also the via calculator.
-This is helpful in making the right decision about the geometry and the width of a trace and also a via.
-As a result, when the PCB is subjected to peak currents, it is able to survive the temperature rise better than the components held together by the PCB assembly.
-For home made DYI PCBs, a quick solution would be to solder some thick copper wire along with the high current PCB trace.
-This will be helpful in making it withstand the high currents within the circuit.
+When designing a professional PCB prototype, it is advisable always to use the PCB trace calculator and the via calculator.
+This helps make the right decision about the geometry and the width of a trace and a via.
+As a result, when the PCB is subjected to peak currents, it can survive the temperature rise better than the components held together by the PCB assembly.
+For homemade DYI PCBs, a quick solution would be to solder some thick copper wire along with the high current PCB trace.
+This will help make it withstand the high currents within the circuit.